tingchun0113/last-minute-interview-prep/README.md

 # Last minute interview
-Ready to hop an interview call but haven't had any in recent years?
-This file aims to help people prepare for the most asked questions in **minutes**.
+Ready for a job interview but haven't had one in years?
+This file is designed to help people prepare for the most commonly asked questions in **minutes**.

+Below is a list of questions I've been asked in my past interviews.
+If you find any frequently asked questions not listed here, send in a PR!

 ## The basics
 * Job titles / descriptions